Fourqua/Roblox-Development-Toolkit/ChatTags/README.md

 # ChatTags

-Displays colored role tags in chat for Owners, Admins, and Mods.
-Tags appear before the player's name whenever they send a message.
+Displays rank tags in chat for Owners, Admins, and Mods.
+Tags appear before the player's name whenever they send a message in the roblox chat.

 ---

 ## Overview

-Uses Roblox's `TextChatService` and `OnIncomingMessage` to prepend a colored tag to matching players' chat messages.
-Runs on the client since `OnIncomingMessage` is client-side only.
-Role checks are done by `UserId` so tags can't be faked by username changes.
+This system uses Roblox's `TextChatService` and `OnIncomingMessage` to prepend a colored tag to match players' chat messages.
+This runs on the client since `OnIncomingMessage` is client- ide only.
+Role checks are done by `UserId`.
+Roblox's `LegacyChatService` got removed in mid 2025 which is why this system uses `TextChatService` rather than `LegacyChatService`.

 ---